HIT-ImmunologyLab/PHISDetector/README.md

 The development of PHISDector was supported as a collaboration of School of Life Science and Technology, Harbin Institute of Technology.

 ## Install ##
 - Step1.
-Clone the repository of PHISDetector software from Github
+Clone the repository of PHISDetector package from Github
 ```
 git clone https://github.com/HIT-ImmunologyLab/PHISDetector.git
 ```
 - Step2.
 Download PHIS database for standalone from PHISDetector webserver and check MD5

-Due to the size of the database is large, we recommend using -c (continue) and -b (background) parameter of wget to download the database to avoid the losses caused by network outages, and checking MD5 to ensure database integrity.
+Due to the large size of the database file (~100G), we recommend using -c (continue) and -b (background) parameters of wget to avoid the data loss caused by network outages, and checking MD5 to verify the integrity of the downloaded files.
 ```
 ## md5 checksum: c485de234bf1fb5bc66cae83f678b6a5
 ### Download database